machaao/machaao-samples/ReadMe.rst

-The Messaging Apps Platform - Documentation for Android + Web SDKs 🤖
+The Messaging Apps Platform
 =============================================================================

+Make once works everywhere!

-Make your chatbot run in your own android / web / messenger (coming soon).
+Make your chatbot 🤖 run in your own android / web / messenger / sms*

 The following code contains sample mini apps along with their server and android client components using MACHAAO Conversational Platform